akku1506/Semantically-Aligned-Bias-Reducing-Zero-Shot-Learning/README.md

 ```
 $dataset_name_train_$setting.sh
 ```
-where, dataset_name can be AWA2, CUB or SUN and $setting can be i for inductive setting and t for transductive setting.
+where, dataset_name can be AWA2, CUB or SUN.

+and $setting can be i for inductive setting and t for transductive setting.

 ## Train from scratch and evaluating